holokit/holokit-unity-sdk/README.md

 |:---:|:---:|
 | Mono rendering mode | Stereo rendering mode |

 To integrate stereoscopic rendering into your project, the `HoloKitCameraManager` component is required.
 In fact, `HoloKitCameraManager` is the only mandatory component in the SDK that you must add into the scene.
-Instead of add a default ARFoundation `XR Origin` object, we add a `HoloKit XR Origin` object into the scene by right-clicking in Unity Editor's hierarchy window and selecting `XR/HoloKit/HoloKit XR Origin`.
+Instead of adding a default ARFoundation `XR Origin` object, we add a `HoloKit XR Origin` object into the scene by right-clicking in Unity Editor's hierarchy window and selecting `XR/HoloKit/HoloKit XR Origin`.
 The `HoloKit XR Origin` contains a `HoloKit Camera` object with the `HoloKitCameraManager` script, which enables both mono and stereo rendering modes.

 <img width="903" alt="image" src="https://github.com/holoi/holokit-unity-sdk/assets/44870300/a5d5a3d8-c600-405f-8743-a5266d024368">